Tiramisu Birthday Cake

 - By hand, gently fold in the remaining whipped cream just until evenly blended.

 - Place one cake layer right side up on a cake stand or plate.
-Spread about 1 cup of filling thinly on top of this layer, and then spread the chocolate evenly.
+Spread about 1 cup of cream cheese filling thinly on top of this layer, and then spread the chocolate evenly.1/2 cup mini chocolate chips or finely chopped chocolate

 - Add the reserved coffee to the remaining cream cheese "filling" to make the "frosting" and stir gently stir until blended.